JuancitoCH/Class_manager_apiv2/readme.md

 - Send Email for Invitations to Workspace
 - Send Invitations to Workspace and have a 'casilla' of invitations
 - FIX: When You Delete none file the output message it says successfully
+- FIX: When Obtained one Workspace and its null the message also is success and true in the response, we need to change the response format function
+- FIX: Hay Que Cambiar los campos de los miembros, para que no pueda añadir al mismo miembro 2 veces
+- FT: Add All The repository functions and service for Members on Workspace